alekseyzimin/JASPER_release/README.md

 # Installation insructions

-To install, first download the latest distribution tarball JASPER-X.X.X.tar.gz (not one of the Source files) from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
+To install, first download the latest distribution tarball JASPER-X.X.X.tar.gz (not one of the Source files) from the github release page https://github.com/alekseyzimin/JASPER_release/releases.
 Replace X's below with the version number.
 Then run:
 ```
 $ tar xvzf JASPER-X.X.X.tar.gz
 $ cd JASPER-X.X.X
 $ ./install.sh
 ```
 The installation script will configure and make all necessary packages.
-The EviAnn executables will appear under bin/.
+The JASPER executable jasper.sh will appear under bin/.
 You can run JASPER from anywhere by executing /path_to/JASPER-X.X.X/bin/jasper.sh.
 JASPER installs jellyfish k-mer counter by default, and adds the path to the jellyfish python binding to jasper.sh.

 ## Only for developers